AhPek Biker - Riding Adventures

 (for more detailed routes see the daily ride blogs).

 It's been a few years since I last cycled in Cambodia, and about a couple of years back I did some cycling in Vietnam but these were short ones at Hội An.
 So here I am with a small group of our Happy Cycling friends to ride in Phnom Penh (ភ្នំពេញ) and then onward to and around Vietnam's scenic Mekong Delta (Đồng bằng Sông Cửu Long).
-Sin and Robert were the main route planners, Anne was good in searching of places to visit and hotels/homestays.
+Sin and Robert were the main route planners, Anne was good in searching for places to visit and hotels/homestays.
 Sooi Ying was our treasurer, while Fenn was her usual lively and colourful self.
 I did help a bit on the routes and did lead the rides at some routes.

 It was a memorable ride, with good friends, to experience the bustling cities & towns, and the quieter, rustic life of both countries, and of meeting the warm locals with their happy laughter.